 Highly unlikely.
 If you borrow from the SBA, and don’t pay it back, they are going to put you on the CAIVRS list.
 Any federally subsidized programs like FHA and government guaranteed student loans will be hard to obtain as well.

 I got a 60-day letter addressed to my business.
 What should I do?

 I actually got a call about this today.
 In this case, the business ceased operations years ago.
 It had no assets or income.
 I asked the caller if he planned to ever use that entity again.
 He did not.
 So in that case, I don’t see any reason to do anything.

 But let’s clarify something here.
 The letter was addressed to the business.
 If there is no personal liability, then if it were me, I’d do nothing.

 If the business has no income or assets, and is going to never operate again, the SBA has no recourse here.

 Let me say it again: this is only applicable to situations when only the business is liable.
 If you got a letter addressed to you personally, you need to deal with is ASAP.
-If you ignore the 60-day letter that was sent to you personally, it will go to Treasury!.
+If you ignore the 60-day letter addressed to you personally, it will go to Treasury!.
 I promise, you don’t want that.

 Will the SBA accept a payment plan for an Offer In Compromise?

 They will consider monthly payments, but as SBA Form 1150 states, they prefer a lump sum.